Excel VBA Named Range

-Step 4: In the name, argument enters the name you wish to give.
-I have named as “SalesNumbers”.
+Step 4: In the name, the argument enters the name you wish to give.
+I have named as “SalesNumbers.”

 Sub NamedRanges_Example() Dim Rng As Range Set Rng = Range("A2:A7") ThisWorkbook.Names.Add Name:="SalesNumbers" End Sub

-Step 5: In the refers to argument enter the range of cells we wish to create.
-In the name of “Rng” variable we have already assigned the range of cells as A2 to A7, so supply the argument as “Rng”.
+Step 5: In refers to an argument, enter the range of cells we wish to create.
+In the name of the “Rng” variable, we have already assigned the range of cells as A2 to A7, so supply the argument as “Rng.”

 Sub NamedRanges_Example() Dim Rng As Range Set Rng = Range("A2:A7") ThisWorkbook.Names.Add Name:="SalesNumbers", RefersTo:=Rng End Sub

-Ok, this VBA code will create named range for cells from A2 to A7.
+Ok, this code will create a named range for cells from A2 to A7.

 Now in the worksheet, I have created some numbers from A2 to A7.

 In the A8 cell, I want to have the total of the above cell numbers.
-Using named ranges in VBA, we will create a SUM of these numbers.
+Using the named range, we will create a SUM of these numbers.

 Sub NamedRanges_Example() Dim Rng As Range Set Rng = Range("A2:A7") ThisWorkbook.Names.Add Name:="SalesNumbers", RefersTo:=Rng Range("A8").Value = WorksheetFunction.Sum(Range("SalesNumbers")) End Sub

-This is the basic must-know facts about “Named Ranges” in excel VBA.
+This is the basic must-know facts about “Named Ranges.”

-In VBA using RANGE object, we refer to the cells we want to refer to.
+In VBA using RANGE object, we can refer to the cells.
 Similarly, we can also refer to those cells by using named ranges as well.

-For example, in the above excel example, we have named the cell B2 as “Sales” and B3 as “Cost”.
+For example, in the above example, we have named the cell B2 as “Sales” and B3 as “Cost.”

 Sub NamedRanges() Range("B2").Select 'This will select the B2 cell Range("B3").Select 'This will select the B3 cell End Sub

-Since we already created these cells we can refer to using those names like the below.
+Since we already created these cells, we can refer to using those names like below.

 Sub NamedRanges() Range("Sales").Select 'This will select cell named as "Sales" i.e. B2 cell Range("Cost").Select 'This will select cell named as "Cost" i.e. B3 cell End Sub

-Like this using VBA Named Ranges, we can make use of those cells.
-Using these named we can calculate the profit amount in cell B4.
-For this first name the cell B4 as Profit.
+Like this, using Named Ranges, we can make use of those cells.
+Using these names, we can calculate the profit amount in cell B4.
+For this first name, the cell B4 as Profit.

 Sub NamedRanges_Example1() Range("Profit").Value = Range("Sales") - Range("Cost") End Sub

 This has been a guide to VBA Named Range.
-Here we discuss how to create and use VBA named ranges to selected cells or range of cells in excel along with practical examples and a downloadable template.
+Here we discuss how to create and use VBA named ranges to select cell or range of cells in excel along with practical examples and a downloadable template.
 Below you can find some useful excel VBA articles –